My name is Tatiana, but my friends and family call me Tutta. I love writing articles about what makes each of us unique and rare.

 What Is Happening to My Body?

-Pregnancy: One of the most glorious, tiresome, rollercoaster ride of emotions a woman will experience in her entire life!
+Pregnancy—it's one of the most glorious and tiresome rollercoaster rides of emotions a woman will experience in her entire life!

-Chances are, you are here because you are pregnant, or think you may be pregnant.
-Here I will go over many of the symptoms, both pleasant and not-so-pleasant, that a woman may experience during pregnancy.
+Chances are, you are here because you are pregnant or think you may be pregnant.
+Here, I will go over many of the symptoms, both pleasant and not-so-pleasant, that a woman may experience during her pregnancy.

 Early Pregnancy: Conception to 12 Weeks

-The first trimester, weeks 1 to 12, are usually the hardest and most miserable for many expecting mothers, but breathe!
-This too shall pass, and you are more likely than not to feel like superwoman once you get up this hill!
+The first trimester, weeks one to 12, is usually the hardest and most miserable for many expecting mothers.
+However, don't panic but breathe!
+This too shall pass, and you are more likely than not to feel like Superwoman once you conquer this hill!

-If you have been asking yourself, “How far along am I?,” try to think back to the very first day of your last menstrual period, a full menstrual period, not just spotting.
+Have you been wondering how far along you are in your pregnancy?
+First, try to think back to the very first day of your last menstrual period—a full menstrual period, not just spotting.

-It seems weird, but when doctors speak in terms of “weeks along,” this includes two weeks that you weren’t even pregnant yet because this “weeks along” thing starts at the beginning of your last menstrual cycle, as this is the cycle that you got pregnant during.
+It seems weird, but when doctors speak in terms of “weeks along,” their number includes two weeks that you weren’t even pregnant yet.
+This is because the “weeks along” thing starts at the beginning of your last menstrual cycle, the cycle during which you got pregnant.

 Month 1: Weeks 1 to 4

-During the first month of pregnancy, most women don’t even know that they are pregnant yet!
-Some are lucky to get a positive pregnancy test during this time, but a lot of the time, it goes undetected.
+During the first month of pregnancy, most women don’t even know that they are pregnant!
+Some are lucky to get a positive pregnancy test during this time, but many times, it goes undetected.

-Spotting can happen when the fertilized egg implants, and is often mistaken for a period.
-It Is typically a little earlier than the expected period, much lighter, and lasts only a few hours to a couple of days and can be accompanied by cramps in the front or lower back.
+- Spotting can happen when the fertilized egg implants, and is often mistaken for a period.
+It Is typically a little earlier than the expected period, much lighter, and lasts only a few hours to a couple of days.
+It's a sign that the fertilized egg attached itself to your uterus wall.